Choose the CIPD Profession Map most suited to your needs

 It captures what successful and effective HR people do and deliver across every aspect and specialism of the profession, and sets out the required underpinning skills, behaviour and knowledge.

-The Map underpins the curriculum for our qualifications and the entry criteria for professional membership.
+The Map underpins the curriculum for our qualifications and the entry criteria for CIPD membership.

 2. Is the 2013 Profession Map available to members and non-members?

 Yes.
 The 2013 Profession Map is available in full to both members and non-members.

 3. How have you developed the 2013 Profession Map?

 The Map was developed following an extensive review of the global HR Profession and an in-depth investigation involving detailed interviews with HR directors across all main economic sectors and scores of senior professionals and academics.

 We investigated the impact of the HR function on the sustainability of business success and as a result the Map represents the needs of the profession today and will evolve over time to respond to further changes and demands in the business and the profession.